This post may contain affiliate links.

 The Ingredients

 • Greek Yogurt.
-My secret ingredient that makes this recipe creamy.
 I used non-fat plain Greek yogurt to keep this dressing light and make it a Caesar dressing without mayo or raw eggs.
 Also the creamy base for Green Goddess Salad Dressing.

 Go Egg Free!